 Efforts to stymie gun trafficking

-Another bill passed by the Virginia House sets a one-per-month limit on handgun purchases, restoring a restriction that was in place from 1993 to 2012, when Republicans repealed it.
+Another bill signed into law sets a one-per-month limit on handgun purchases, restoring a restriction that was in place from 1993 to 2012, when Republicans repealed it.
 People with concealed carry permits will be exempt.
 Virginia is a major source for crime guns recovered outside its borders, and supporters of the bill argue that reinstating the cap will help stem trafficking.
 A 1995 analysis of Bureau of Alcohol, Tobacco, Firearms and Explosives data from the gun reform group Brady showed that after the old handgun limit went into effect, crime guns traced back to Virginia dealers dropped significantly.

 Protections for children and abuse victims

-Another bill would update the state’s child access prevention law to make it a Class 1 misdemeanor to leave an unlocked, loaded gun accessible to kids under the age of 14.
-Under current law, such a violation is a Class 3 misdemeanor.
+One bill signed into law updates the state’s child access prevention law to make it a Class 1 misdemeanor to leave an unlocked, loaded gun accessible to kids under the age of 14.
+Previously, such a violation was a Class 3 misdemeanor.

 Power for cities and towns to establish their own gun ordinances

 Virginia allows guns to be openly carried in many public settings.
 It also forbids local governments from setting any firearm restrictions that go beyond laws passed by the General Assembly, making Virginia one of 45 states with a pre-emption law that curbs gun safety efforts by cities and towns.
 A measure passed by the General Assembly reverses that — and opens the door for mayors and city councils to pursue their own firearm restrictions in public buildings, parks, rec centers, and current other events.

 What didn’t make it to the governor’s desk: An assault weapons ban

 In January, Democrats in the Virginia Senate yanked a sweeping ban on assault-style guns, which would have both barred future sales of weapons meeting its criteria and outlawed those already owned by residents.
 The House subsequently passed a version that included a grandfather clause for existing assault-style guns.
 But that version also failed in the Senate, when on February 17 a handful of Democrats joined with Republicans in killing the legislation in committee.
 Northam has vowed to press for the ban again next year.